 Ken Joseph was a beloved mentor and colleague who worked at College Park Scholars from 1999 until his death in 2009.
 He was assistant director on the central staff as well as associate director for the Media, Self and Society Scholars program.

 The Kenneth A. Joseph Memorial Endowed Scholarship was established in Joseph’s honor by his family.

-This need-based scholarship will be awarded to a first-year student in the Scholars program, with a possibility for an extension into the student’s sophomore year.
+This scholarship will be awarded to a first-year student in the Scholars program, with a possibility for an extension into the student’s sophomore year.
 Preference will be given to students from Prince George’s County and Baltimore County in Maryland, and Washington, DC.
 The first scholarship will be given in fall 2019.

 You can keep Joseph’s legacy alive, and support the next generation of Scholars students, with a donation to the Kenneth A. Joseph Memorial Endowed Scholarship.